mordvintsevmv/quantori_homework_5/readme.md

 ### <a name="solutions-oop-state">Save state of children components (OOP)</a>

-To solve this problem, an approach close to React was used:
+To save state of children components in OOP, an approach close to React was used:
 - When a component is changed, it is re-rendered
 - When the order of the components is changed, they are re-rendered